"Secret" extradition proceedings going on to bring Mallya: Centre tells SC

-NEW DELHI : The Centre on Monday told the Supreme Court that “secret” extradition process was going on to bring fugitive businessman Vijay Mallya to the country but it was not aware about its status.
+NEW DELHI, Oct 5: The Centre on Monday told the Supreme Court that “secret” extradition process was going on to bring fugitive businessman Vijay Mallya to the country but it was not aware about its status.

 The Centre also told the top court that it was not a party to the proceedings.